 Feeding on the nutritious short grasses, untold numbers of wildebeest, zebra and gazelle give birth here en masse, attracting a host of hungry predators.

 They live in the park year-round, but are more likely to dip in the thermal hot springs in the coldest months of January and February.
-More photogenic, too.
+Undeniably, this season is the most photogenic.

 Sign up today for free and be the first to get notified of new articles, new competitions, new events and more!